oreqizer/haskell-notes/02functions.md

 **As pattern:**

-As pattern is defined as `name@` before a pattern, where *name* will be the matched pattern as a whole:
+Putting `name@` before a pattern where *name* will be the matched pattern as a whole:

 ```Haskell
 capital :: String -> String